AntonioP22/aA-Notes/README.md

 ## Using this repository

-Use the Template Button above ^
+1. Use the Template Button above ^ and follow the instructions on making a new repository.

+1. Then in your VSCode on the getting started screen click on clone repository.

 ## This is my version of the Notes from App Academy that includes the following information: